 US Naval Historical Center

-Arctic 99k Arctic (AF-7) at the Mare Island Navy Yard, CA., 27 October 1941, showing splinter protection recently installed around her forward gun positions.
+Arctic 99k USS Arctic (AF-7) at the Mare Island Navy Yard, CA., 27 October 1941, showing splinter protection recently installed around her forward gun positions.

 US National Archives photo # 19-N-25853 a US Navy Bureau of Ships photo now in the collections of the US National Archives